Systemic lupus erythematosus in Adult

 - Anti-RNP – Highly specific for SLE.
 Seen in approximately 5% of SLE patients.

-- ANA – Highly sensitive for SLE.
+- Antinuclear antibody (ANA) – Highly sensitive for SLE.
 Seen in approximately 99% of SLE patients.
-In other words, it is very rare for an SLE individual to have a negative ANA.
+In other words, it is very rare for an individual with SLE to have a negative ANA.
 Considerable screening value, but levels do not correlate with disease activity.

 - Anti-histones – Highly specific for drug-induced SLE.

-Related topics: Oral lupus erythematosus, Tumid lupus erythematosus
+Related topics: Discoid lupus erythematosus, Drug-induced lupus erythematosus, Oral lupus erythematosus, Subacute cutaneous lupus erythematosus, Tumid lupus erythematosus

 M32.9 – Systemic lupus erythematosus, unspecified